irshadbhat/csnlp/README.rst

 Neural Stacking Dependency Parsers for Code Switching texts
 ===========================================================

 Neural Stacking Dependency Parsers for monolingual, multilingual and code switching data.
+This repository contains the source code described in our paper `Universal Dependency Parsing for Hindi-English Code-switching`_.

+.. _`Universal Dependency Parsing for Hindi-English Code-switching`:

 Install dependencies
 ^^^^^^^^^^^^^^^^^^^^